 HFTA needs an ASCII input file with the terrain data in a particular azimuthal direction from the base of your tower.
 Terrain data may be in feet or in meters.
-There are four ways in which you may obtain terrain data, and the pros/cons for each will be discussed in detail in this Appendix:
+There are five ways in which you may obtain terrain data, and the pros/cons for each will be discussed in detail in this Appendix:

-- 1. Manually from USGS paper topographic maps. - 2.
-From the USGS DEM (Digital Elevation Model) maps database. - 3.
-From the USGS NED "seamless" electronic maps (National Elevation Database). - 4.
+- 1. From K6TU.NET the fastest method - 2.
+Manually from USGS paper topographic maps the slowest method. - 3.
+From the USGS DEM (Digital Elevation Model) maps database. - 4.
+From the USGS NED "seamless" electronic maps (National Elevation Database). - 5.
 From SRTM 3-arc-second electronic maps (Shuttle Radar Topography Mission) for areas outside the USA.